The Foundation strengthens its support for the Laiterie du Berger

 * La Laiterie du Berger and Babyloan are partners of the Grameen Crédit Agricole Foundation

-The Foundation continues to develop its partnership with LOLC in Cambodia
+The Foundation is developing its partnership with LOLC in Cambodia

 © Philippe Lissac

-With this new loan, LOLC Cambodia, whose mission is to provide entrepreneurs and families at the base of the socio-economic pyramid with economic opportunities to improve their quality of life and their community through the provision of effective and sustainable financial services, represents 55% of the microfinance commitments of the Foundation in Cambodia where it currently has three partner MFIs.
+With this new loan, LOLC Cambodia, whose mission is to provide entrepreneurs and families at the base of the socio-economic pyramid with economic opportunities to improve their quality of life and their community through the provision of effective and sustainable financial services, represents 55% of the Foundation's microfinance commitments in Cambodia where it currently has three partner MFIs.

 ___________________________________________________________